shelloftrades/demo-springboot-postgres/README.md

     `java -jar beginner-demo-0.0.1-SNAPSHOT.jar`

-1. In Postman, type URL `localhost:8080/api/v1/person/`, select method GET and click send.
+1. In Postman, type in URL `localhost:8080/api/v1/person/`, since the path defined at PersonController.java is `@RequestMapping("api/v1/person")`.
+We can always change this path later on.
+Select method GET and click send.
 Check the status if its 200 OK.
 The method should return all the people that has been inserted (30 records) initially.

 Sample Response: